 It also doesn’t mean that your friend is a bad person or a “sell out.”
 It only means that human patience has a limit.
 Some have a longer wick than others.
 But yes, even my wife needs a break from my own condition.

 It is contradictory to ask for selfless empathy for my issues while at the same time I disregard having empathy for the other person who must deal with me.
 You can’t have it both ways.
 You can’t ask for an empathy that you’re not willing to reciprocate.
 And I’m afraid that because of our unrealistic, westernized-saturated, over-romanticized culture, our idea of love has become, “Put up with everything no matter what, or else you really don’t love me”—which is atrocious, mercenary, opportunistic, and reeks of luxurious privilege.

-But I am saying that no one is entitled to stay with me.
+But I am saying that I am not entitled to everyone automatically staying with me on account of my recovery or their value.
 If they leave, of course it hurts—yet friendships are rarely forever, and they often end to innocuous things like time or distance, and I do not expect every friend to stick around for even more arduous reasons.